ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 * The session manages change tracking for all the entities that it has either loaded or stored.

 {CODE session_usage_2@ClientApi\Session\WhatIsSession.cs /}

+{INFO:How to Disable Entities Tacking}

+Entities tracking can be disabled using the `SessionOptions.NoTracking` property when session is being [opened](../../client-api/session/opening-a-session#example-ii---disabling-entities-tracking).

+{INFO/}

 ## Batching